Beyond Attribution: Unified Concept-Level Explanations: The Framework (Continued)

-Response JSON: {{ "thoughts": "In this section, you explain which snippets in your text support the concepts.
+Response JSON:\\ \{\\ "thoughts": "In this section, you explain which snippets in your text support the concepts.
 Be as objective as possible and ignore irrelevant information.
-Focus only on the snippets and avoid making guesses.", "answer": "A sentence that satisfies the concepts." }} \#\#\#
+Focus only on the snippets and avoid making guesses.",\\ "answer": "A sentence that satisfies the concepts."\\ \}\\ \#\#\#\\

 Two examples of this task being performed can be seen below.
-Note that the answer should be in 5 to 20 words and should be a single sentence.
+Note that the answer should be in 5 to 20 words and should be a single sentence.\\

-Example 1:
+Example 1:\\

-Concepts: 1.
+Concepts:\\ 1.
 The plot of the text is exciting, captivating, or engrossing.
-It may have unexpected twists, compelling conflicts, or keep the reader eagerly turning pages.
-2. The characters in the movie are portrayed in a realistic and convincing manner.
-Their actions, dialogue, emotions, motivations, and development feel authentic and relatable, making them believable to the audience.
-3. The narrative structure of the text is confusing or unclear, making it difficult to follow or comprehend the events happening within the story.
-4. The text introduces some original elements or takes minor risks in the plot development, but overall, it lacks a truly unique or innovative narrative.
+It may have unexpected twists, compelling conflicts, or keep the reader eagerly turning pages.\\ 2.
+The characters in the movie are portrayed in a realistic and convincing manner.
+Their actions, dialogue, emotions, motivations, and development feel authentic and relatable, making them believable to the audience.\\ 3.
+The narrative structure of the text is confusing or unclear, making it difficult to follow or comprehend the events happening within the story.\\ 4.
+The text introduces some original elements or takes minor risks in the plot development, but overall, it lacks a truly unique or innovative narrative.\\

-Response JSON: {{ "thoughts": "The snippet 'the silly and crude storyline' mentions a storyline that is described as silly and crude mentions a 'silly and crude storyline' which indicates a lack of creativity and reliance on clichéd plot devices, satisfying the concept of some originality and inventive plot development.
-The snippet 'the real issues tucked between the silly and crude storyline', mentions a contrast between real issues and a silly and crude storyline, indicating a potentially confusing narrative structure, satisfying the concept of a confusing narrative structure.
-This also mentions that it has real conflict inside, which satisfies the concept of an exciting plot.
-This snippet also mentions mentions 'real issues' which indicates that the characters are portrayed in a realistic and convincing manner, satisfying the concept of realistic and convincing characters." "answer": "it's about issues most adults have to face in marriage and i think that's what i liked about it -- the real issues tucked between the silly and crude storyline." }} \#\#\#
+Response JSON:\\ \{\\ "thoughts": "The snippet 'the silly and crude storyline' mentions a storyline that is described as silly and crude, indicating a lack of creativity and reliance on clichéd plot devices.
+The phrase 'real issues tucked between the silly and crude storyline' suggests a potentially confusing structure.
+It also implies real conflicts, satisfying the exciting plot concept.
+The term 'real issues' also supports the realistic character portrayal.",\\ "answer": "it's about issues most adults have to face in marriage and i think that's what i liked about it -- the real issues tucked between the silly and crude storyline."\\ \}\\ \#\#\#\\

-Example 2: .... \#\#\#
+Example 2:\\ ...\\ \#\#\#\\

 Perform the task below, keeping in mind to limit the response to 5 to 20 words and a single sentence.
-Return a valid JSON response ending with \#\#\#
+Return a valid JSON response ending with \#\#\#\\

-Concepts: {}
+Concepts:\\ \{\}\\

 Response JSON: \end{quote}